-The first thing that most people do when traveling abroad, and reach a final destination to rest or eat; they usually ask around if there are any WiFi hotspots available in the area.
+The first thing that most people do when traveling abroad, and reach a final destination to rest or eat; they usually ask around if there are any WiFi hotspots or a Public WiFi available in the area.
 As much as free WiFi sounds enticing, there are very valid reasons why you should not consider it.

 The modern digital world has advanced so vastly that the unimaginable becomes a reality.
 For starters, most internet users aren’t aware that if they don’t create a strong password for media or social accounts, a lot could go wrong.
 Either your account can be held at ransom, media or data deleted, or it could lead to bigger platforms.
 It is because your media services are filled with sensitive data that should only be within your reach.

 The same is the case for public WiFi.
 It will hardly take a few seconds for a hacker or online threat to take over your device and data, causing havoc, only because you used a free WiFi connection.
 They’ll have access to all your sensitive data, search history, contacts, or more.

 Yes, a free VPN is the most convenient way to get work done online, but it is also the quickest way to cause a lot of loss.
 The most significant or safest precaution against public WiFi vulnerabilities, is a VPN.

 How does a VPN help with maintaining security against malicious WiFi sources?

 The given circumstances are quite alarming, especially considering most people worldwide aren’t aware of these issues and continue to use precarious WiFi sources.
 However, that does not mean you have to tiptoe around using public WiFi.

 The main focus should be on understanding the risks and taking a larger approach towards increasing online security measures.

 There are a couple of ways to secure yourself against unknown WiFi networks, but a VPN is the best way, around it.
 You’ll find that it makes the situation a whole lot better.
 Sure, it might not be 100% reliable, as no security software is, but it does lower the risk factor.